maestro-server/webdocs/docs/developer/analyticsgraph.rst

 **Chess horse**

 	- **When:** If the node have a top obstacle which other nodes point out to a common dependency.
-	- **Transform:** First push back the dependency to a clear column, and after create a dummy path to the new column.
+	- **Transform:** First push back the dependency to a clear column, and then create a dummy path to the new column.

 .. image:: ../_static/analytics_graphs/ana_chess.png
    :alt: Maestro Server - Analytics chess rules

 **Clear rows**

-	- **When:** After finish the recursive loop, figure out empty columns.
+	- **When:** If a whole column was empty.
 	- **Transform:** Delete these column and rebalance the grid.

 .. image:: ../_static/analytics_graphs/ana_clear.png